Code of Conduct

 • treat one another with dignity and respect at all times, and especially when there is disagreement;

-• respect and treat others fairly, regardless of, for example, race, ancestry, place of origin, colour, ethnic origin, financial status, citizenship, religion, gender, sexual orientation, age, or disability;
+• respect and treat others fairly, regardless of, for example, race, ancestry, place of origin, colour, ethnic origin, socio-economic status, citizenship, religion, gender, sexual orientation, age or disability;

 • respect the rights of others;